 Organization is a crucial aspect of managing a successful business.
 Though every company has different organizational requirements, how one tracks, stores and manages documents can significantly impact operational efficiency.

 Various small businesses streamline their processes using DMSs (document management systems).
-There is a wide range of document management systems available for business owners.
+There is a wide range of document management systems available for business owners, one of the best known being FileCenter.
 However, before implementing one in your company, it’s crucial to learn the importance of document management.

 Why Document Management Is Critical to Small Business Success